Devbones/Web-Image-Scraper-for-Excel-listings/README.md

-"This project was developed with AI assistance using ChatGPT and other AI tools."
+This project was developed with AI assistance using ChatGPT and other AI tools.

 ![AI-Assisted](https://img.shields.io/badge/AI-Assisted-blue?style=for-the-badge&logo=ai)

 # Web-Image-Scraper-for-Excel-listings